La honestidad es lo que nos define

 Airport Detention of Lawful Permanent Residents

 Have you or a loved one been detained at a Texas airport?
-Call Galaviz Law Firm, PLLC to speak to our Houston immigration attorney at (713) 597-5642 for help.
+Call Galaviz Law Firm, PLLC to speak with our Houston deportation attorney at (713) 597-5642 for immediate help.

 Reasons for airport detention include if the lawful permanent resident: